Nick Truesdell: Indoor Football League

 After not returning to action in college, Truesdell hired an agent tried to land with a pro team.
 He was invited to the Cincinnati Bengals rookie minicamp in 2013 and also tried out for the Tennessee Titans that year before played for the Colorado Ice (now Crush) and Bemidji Axemen of the Indoor Football League (IFL) in 2014.
 He played in one game for the Ice and caught one pass for four yards.
 He played in 7 games for the Axemen, catching 28 passes for 402 yards and 9 touchdowns.
 He also recorded 11 solo tackles and 1 tackle assist with the Axemen.
 He was also invited to a rookie minicamp with the Green Bay Packers in 2014 but was not signed.

 Arena Football League

 Truesdell ended up in the Arena Football League (AFL), where he signed with the Spokane Shock.
 In his first season, he caught 33 passes for 355 yards and seven touchdowns in nine games.
 In 2015, he played in all 16 games and delivered his best season to date with 80 receptions, 977 yards and 23 touchdowns for the Shock.
 In a game against Portland, Truesdell had five touchdown catches in the first half.
-Truesdell, however, didn’t get a shot at the league record of nine scores in one game because he strained his hamstring.
+Truesdell, however, did not get a shot at the league record of nine scores in one game because he strained his hamstring.
 On November 5, 2015, he was assigned to the Portland Thunder (which soon changed its nickname to Steel).
 In his lone season with the team, he recorded 15 receptions for 200 yards and 8 touchdowns.